 Additionally, starting November 17th, Newsom announced that California will increase weight limits for trucks carrying goods in and out of ports.
 The weight restriction has increased from 80,000 pounds to 88,000 pounds in hopes it will help speed up the processing of containers.
 This will be applicable through June 30th.

-By the end of this year, the California Labor and Workforce Development Agency also has a plan to help the labor shortage affecting the ports.
+By the end of this year, the California Labor and Workforce Development Agency also have a plan to help the labor shortage affecting the ports.
 They plan to name an industry panel to explore how to increase training and education programs for port workers and others in the supply chain who could lose jobs with automation and the transition to clean-fuel vehicles.

 In early November, the Port of Tacoma and Washington United announced one-off long-term dwell fees of $315 and $310 for loaded containers that sit at the terminals for more than 15 days.
 This is in addition to their current late fees of $230 every day for any that are waiting more than four days.